 You should read two books during the summer.
 Choose one of the following nonfiction books AND one of the fiction books.
 (Note that if a text is NOT labeled nonfiction, it is considered a fiction text.)
-When you return to school in August, your chosen books will be the topics of your first writings.
+Your assignment for your non-fiction text is attached to the bottom of this list.
+When you return to school in August, your chosen fiction book will be the topic of your first writing.

-Genre Title/Author Summary In the Time of Butterflies Julia Alvarez IN THE TIME OF THE BUTTERFLIES JULIA ALVAREZ It is November 25, 1960, and three beautiful sisters have been found near their wrecked Jeep at the bottom of a 150-foot cliff on the north coast of the Dominican Republic.
-The official state newspaper reports their deaths as accidental.
+Genre Title/Author Summary Nonfiction IN THE TIME OF It is November 25, 1960, and three beautiful In the Time of Butterflies THE BUTTERFLIES sisters have been found near their wrecked Jeep at the bottom of a 150-foot cliff on the north coast of the Dominican Republic.
+The official state newspaper reports their deaths Julia Alvarez JULIA ALVAREZ as accidental.
 It does not mention that a fourth sister lives.
 Nor does it explain that the sisters were among the leading opponents of Gen. Rafael Leónidas Trujillo's dictatorship.
 It doesn't have to.
 Everybody knows of Las Mariposas-the Butterflies.
-The voices of all four sisters-Minerva, Patria, María Teresa, and the survivor, Dedé-speak across the decades to tell their own stories, from secret crushes to gunrunning, and to describe the everyday Nonfiction Funny in Farsi Funny in Farsi horrors of life under Trujillo's rule.
-Funny in Farsi chronicles the American journey of Dumas's wonderfully engaging family: her engineer father, a sweetly quixotic dreamer who Firoozeh Dumas FIRODER DONAS ANTO A LANGUIN WILLIAM TO CAME first sought riches on Bowling for Dollars and in Las Vegas, and later lost his job during the Iranian revolution; her elegant mother, who never fully mastered English (nor cared to); her uncle, who combated the effects of American fast food with an army of miraculous American weight-loss gadgets; and Firoozeh herself, who as a girl changed her name to Julie, and who encountered a second wave of culture shock when she met and married a Frenchman, becoming part of a one-couple melting pot.
+The voices of all four sisters-Minerva, Patria, María Teresa, and the survivor, Dedé-speak across the decades to tell their own stories, from secret crushes to gunrunning, and to describe the everyday horrors of life under Trujillo's rule.
+Nonfiction Funny in Farsi Funny in Farsi chronicles the American journey of Dumas's wonderfully engaging family: her Funny in Farsi EANTAN IN AMERICA engineer father, a sweetly quixotic dreamer who first sought riches on Bowling for Dollars and in Firoozeh Dumas PIROZEH BUNAS Las Vegas, and later lost his job during the Iranian revolution; her elegant mother, who never fully mastered English (nor cared to); her uncle, who combated the effects of American fast food with an army of miraculous American weight-loss gadgets; and Firoozeh herself, who as a girl changed her name to Julie, and who encountered a second wave of culture shock when she met and married a Frenchman, becoming part of a one-couple melting pot.
 In a series of deftly drawn scenes, we watch the family grapple with American English (hot dogs and hush puppies?-a complete mystery), American traditions (Thanksgiving turkey?-an even greater mystery, since it tastes like nothing), and American culture.